spicyjack/lack-docs/App-SharedLibraryDeps.md

   (if any)
 - (Optional) Can use a kernel filelist instead of the system for verifying that required files are present in order to satisfy library dependencies
+- (Optional) Works on other operating systems besides Linux

 ## Todos ##
 - Graph dependencies with GraphViz